WebOrigami/docs/src/eg/intro.md

 1. Parses its arguments as an expression
 2. Evaluates that expression, looking up identifiers in the current scope (defined below)
 3. If the value of an identifier is a JavaScript module, `eg` imports the module and obtains its default export.
-If it's a JavaScript functions, `eg` executes it.
+If it's a JavaScript function, `eg` executes it.
 4. Displays the result

 From inside the `samples` folder: